 The AVIAID solution is the same that we have been using in the road race, circle track drag race and marine pans since 1961.
 A trap door assembly surrounding the pickup holds oil around the pickup so that it can be scavenge back to the tank.
 A new windage tray replaces the stock part, improving oil fallout from the crankcase, promoting coalescence of the oil back into a scavengable liquid, and providing a relative calm area where oil can re-coalesce and be scavenged back to the tank.

-A relatively simple, passive oil control system requiring no replacement or reconfiguration of OEM components and maximizing the effectiveness of the factory and suitable for all but the most severe engine lubrication requirements.
+A relatively simple, passive oil control system requiring no replacement or reconfiguration of OEM components and maximizing the effectiveness of the factory system withing the limitations of those components and suitable for all but the most severe engine lubrication requirements.